John Maynard Keynes – British economist – Father of Keynesian Economics is on the left.

 We have “automatic economic stabilizers” to counteract a recession.
 We need an “automatic economic stabilizer tax policy” to counteract “irrational exuberance,” and help prevent financial bubbles.

-Economic bubbles take time to grow before they become dangerous to an economy.
+Economic bubbles take a long time to grow before they become dangerous to an economy.
 We can use the income tax to automatically deflate an economic bubble annually to prevent it from bursting.
-Automatically apply “The 2% Appreciation/Inflation Taxation Policy” after an recovery, during the boom cycle, and before modern economies can create large financial bubbles, and the Federal Reserve raises interest rates excessively.
+Automatically apply “The 2% Appreciation/Inflation Taxation Policy” after a recovery, during the boom cycle, and before modern economies can create large financial bubbles, and the Federal Reserve raises interest rates excessively.
 The tax code can automatically stimulate the economy when it slows down.

 How the income tax can help the Federal Reserve maintain full employment, price stability, and reduce wide interest rate swings.